 Research Proposal

-The Threat of Terror Organizations Assassinating Political and Military Officials of Enemy States:– Lessons from the Case of Lebanese and Palestinian Terror Organizations' Struggle with Israel
+The Threat of Assassination by Terrorist Organizations of Political and Military Officials of Enemy States:

+Lessons from Palestinian and Lebanese Terrorist Organizations' Conflicts with Israel

 Netanel Flamer

-Assassinating officials is one of the main methods used by states as a part of their counterterrorism efforts.
-Some of the best-known examples are the assassination of Al Qaeda leader Osama Bin laden (2011) and ISIS leader Abu bakr al Baghdadi (2019) by Unites States and Hamas spiritual leader Sheikh Ahmed Yassin (2004) as well as Hizballah leader Abbas al Moussawi (1992) by Israel.
-While this phenomenon is at the center of the discourse, its opposite, official's assassination operations conducted by terror organization, has not been sufficiently studied.
-The history of terror organizations shows that the "targeted killing" tool, i.e. hitting political and military officials as well civil key figures, has been widely used by them in their struggle with enemy states.
+One of the main methods used by states in their counterterrorism efforts is the assassination of terrorist leaders.
+Some of the most renowned examples are the assassinations of Al Qaeda leader Osama Bin laden (2011) and of the ISIS leader Abu Bakr al Baghdadi (2019) by the Unites Stated as well as Israel’s assassinations of the Hezbollah leader Abbas al Moussawi (1992) and the Hamas spiritual leader Sheikh Ahmed Yassin (2004).
+While most discourse has focused on states’ assassinations of terror leaders, there has been insufficient research into the reverse phenomenon of targeted assassination operations conducted by terrorist organizations against state enemies.
+Indeed, the history of terrorist organizations shows that they have made extensive use of the tactic of targeted killings of political and military officials and of key civilian figures in their conflicts with enemy states.

-Through the history of the Arab-Israeli conflict, terror organizations tried to assassinate Israeli officials.
-A few dozens of such cases in the recent decades are known.
-The successful attempts included gathering information, operational planning, and the execution of it, but some of them were countered without getting to an action. some of the famous cases are the assassination attempt in London of the Israeli diplomate Shlomo Argov by Abu Nidal's organization (1982), brigadier Erez Gerstein By Hizballah in South Lebanon (1999), and the Israeli Tourism minister Rehavam Ze'evi by the PFLP in Jerusalem (2001).
-These successful operations, followed by dozens unsuccessful attempts, had significant influence on the dynamic of the conflict.
-As an example, Argov's assassination was the main trigger that led to the 1982 Lebanon War, that turned into a long stay of the IDF in south Lebanon and the foundation and rising of Hizballah.
+Throughout the history of the Arab-Israeli conflict, terrorist organizations have made attempts to assassinate Israeli officials, with information available about a few dozen such attempts in recent decades alone.
+The successful assassination attempts have involved information gathering, operational planning, and actual execution.
+However, many other planned assassinations never reached the action stage, often because of Israeli counterintelligence and countermeasures.
+Some of the more notorious successful cases of terrorist assassinations include the attack on the Israeli diplomat Shlomo Argov in London by Abu Nidal's organization (1982), which left Argov paralyzed and blind, and the assassinations of Brigadier General Erez Gerstein by Hezbollah in South Lebanon (1999), and of Israel’s Tourism Minister Rehavam Ze'evi by the PFLP in Jerusalem (2001).
+These operations, considered successes by the terrorist organizations, were followed by numerous unsuccessful attempts, and all of this activity significantly influenced the dynamic of the conflict.
+For example, the attack on Argov was the main trigger leading to the 1982 Lebanon War.
+As a result of this war, Israel kept its army, the IDF, in south Lebanon for many years, and the terrorist organization Hezbollah grew tremendously in size and strength in Lebanon, with the support of Iran.

-The purpose of the proposal research is to explore the phenomenon of assassination operations conducted by terror organizations. by examining the case of the Palestinian and Lebanese organization, this phenomenon will be described and analyzed, and categorized: The motivation and goals for these operations, the methods for gathering information and conduct the assassination, and the influence of the assassination on the conflict dynamics.
+The purpose of this proposed research is to explore the phenomenon of assassination operations conducted by terrorist organizations.
+It focuses on Palestinian and Lebanese terrorist organizations in order to identify and analyze their activities.
+It will examine the motivation and goals for these operations, the methods for gathering information and conducting the assassinations, and the influence of the assassinations on the dynamics of the Arab-Israeli conflict.

-The Israeli-Arabic conflict is an appropriate case study for exploring this phenomenon for tow main reasons: First, the number of events is large and spans a period of several decades.
-Second, this conflict involves great diversity of terror organizations as well as different kinds of assassination operations.
+The Israeli-Arabic conflict is an appropriate case study for exploring this phenomenon for two main reasons.
+First, the conflict has spanned many decades and has been marked by numerous events, including both attempted and successful assassinations.
+Second, a great number of terrorist organizations, using different kinds of assassination operations have been involved in the conflict.

-The research is based on various sources, both in Hebrew and Arabic, which includes official publications of Palestinian and Lebanese terror organizations together with official Israeli sources, such as judicial proceeding – some of them have not yet gotten a serious attention in the research field.
-Some of the secondary literature and journalistic sources will be used to complete the picture and as necessary background.
+This research is based on a variety of sources, in both Hebrew and Arabic, including official publications of Palestinian and Lebanese terrorist organizations and official Israeli sources, such as judicial proceedings, some of which have not yet received serious attention in the research literature.
+Some secondary literature and journalistic sources will be used to supply the necessary background and to provide a more comprehensive overview of the subject.